Particle-based algorithm for stochastic optimal control: McKean--Vlasov formulation

 \section{McKean--Vlasov formulation}

-In this section, we extend the McKean--Vlasov forward-backward approach to optimal control from \cite{MO22} to more general control problems defined by (\ref{eq:FSDE}) and (\ref{eq:costJ}).
-The first step is to formulate an appropriate evolution equation for the density
+In this section, we extend the McKean--Vlasov forward-reverse time approach to optimal control from \cite{MO22} to more general control problems defined by (\ref{eq:FSDE}) and (\ref{eq:costJ}).
+The first step is to choose an appropriate, potentially time-dependent convex cost function $\alpha_t (x)$ and to formulate a suitable evolution equation for the density

 where $v_t^\ast$ satisfies (\ref{eq:HJB transformed}) and $\bar \pi_t$ the forward evolution equation

 with initial distribution $\bar \pi_0 = \delta_{x_0}$ and modified drift function